SurlawCitebaid/ScrapyTest/README.md

 pip install parsel==1.7.0

-Then set up the scrapy project scrapy startproject shopgrokscraper
+Then set up the scrapy project with:

+scrapy startproject shopgrokscraper

 ## 2.